AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [a/ADDRESS] [p/PHONE] [e/EMAIL] [ot/OPENING_TIME ct/CLOSING_TIME] [c/CUISINE] [no/NOTE] [r/RATING] [t/TAG]…​`

 * Edits the foodplace at the specified `INDEX`.
-* The index refers to the index number shown in the displayed foodplace list.
-Alternatively, it can be an index number from after using the `find` command.
-* The index **must be a positive integer**: 1, 2, 3, …​
 * **At least one of the optional fields** must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the **existing tags of the foodplace will be removed**: adding of tags is **not cumulative**.